Runa Capital: Investments

 Runa Capital invests from $1 million to $10 million, largely in Series A rounds.
 From 2010 through 2022 it invested in over 100 companies, equally split between North America and Europe:

 Affiliated funds

-Quantum Wave (QWave) headquartered in Boston is a $30 million early-stage fund focused on companies working in the field of quantum technology.
-Serg Bell is QWave's venture partner.
-According to TechCrunch, QWave effectively served as a "materials science" arm for Runa Capital.
-Its notable investments include Swiss quantum cryptography startup ID Quantique that was acquired by SK Telecom in 2018.
+In 2012, Runa Capital established the $30 million Quantum Wave Fund (Qwave) focused on startups in the field of quantum technology, which effectively served as a "materials science" arm for Runa Capital.
+In 2019, Runa Capital became a limited partner in the second fund of crypto-focused venture firm 1confirmation.